 1st Financial Bank USA wants to celebrate those who recognize the importance of pursuing educational and financial goals with the 1st Financial Bank USA Financial Goals Scholarship.

-The Hawaii Chapter ASLA/David T. Woolsey Scholarship provides funds for educational or professional development purposes exclusively.
+The Hawaii Chapter ASLA/David T. Woolsey Scholarship was established in memory of David T. Woolsey, an alumnus of California Polytechnic University and former principal in the firm of Woolsey, Miyabara and Associates.
 The award is open to currently-enrolled third-, fourth-, or fifth-year undergraduate students or master's students studying landscape architecture at Landscape Architecture Accreditation Board (LAAB) accredited programs in the United States.
 To be eligible, the applicant's university must be within the Hawaii Chapter ASLA boundary or the applicant's permanent residence must be in Hawaii.
 At this time, the only accredited program in Hawaii is the University of Hawaii at Manoa's Master of Landscape Architecture program.
-Applicants must submit proof of Hawaii residency, which may be a copy of their Hawaii driver license or identification card, most recent federal tax return, or other proof of residency.
+Applicants must submit a bio for the LAF Website in PDF, Microsoft Word, or TXT format, wherein they describe their background, current educational pursuits, future plans, and any other personal interests or activities.
+Applicants must submit proof of Hawaii residency, which may be a copy of their Hawaii driver's license or identification card, most recent federal tax return, or other proof of residency.
 This is only necessary for applicants who do not attend a university within the Hawaii Chapter ASLA boundary.
 Applicants must also submit three work samples in one PDF document.
 Each should include explanatory text describing the project.
 If it was a group project, applicants must state this and describe their role.
-Applicants must submit a bio for the LAF Website.
-They must describe their background, current educational pursuits, future plans, and any other personal interests or activities.
-Applicants must also submit a resume or CV in PDF format.
-It should include the applicant's education, professional experience, extra-curricular activities, and honors and awards.
 Please visit the scholarship's website or contact the Landscape Architecture Foundation for more information.

 1st Financial Bank USA wants to celebrate those who recognize the importance of pursuing educational and financial goals with the 1st Financial Bank USA Financial Goals Scholarship.